Isn't it better to work with many agents to make sure I see every available home?

 What is Buyer's Due Diligence?

-This is a period of time homebuyers are given to investigate the property as deeply as they desire.
-The seller is required to provide a form called the 'Seller's Property Condition Disclosure' where they disclose everything they know about the property.
+This is a period of time homebuyers are given the opportunity to investigate the property as deeply as they desire.
+The seller is required to provide a form called the 'Seller's Property Condition Disclosure,' in which they disclose everything they know about the property.
 You are then given time to perform any personal or professional inspections you desire including a general home inspection, roof inspection, meth test, mold test, radon test, etc. If you disapprove any of the disclosures or any inspection, you have three choices:

-- Negotiate with the seller to fix the problem
+- Negotiate with the seller as to which problems will be repaired or to lower the sales price

 - Cancel the offer and get your earnest money back